How to Build a Software for an Accounting Company

-To make invoicing more convenient, you create templates and then fill out blanks like name or fee.
+To make invoicing more convenient, you can create templates and then fill out blanks like name or fee.
 However, you can add the “Create invoice” button right in each client’s profile and enable auto-filling of all company-related data.
 It might be a good idea to add several payment options: debit and credit card, PayPal, Google & Apple Pay, etc.

 To accept payments, you need to integrate the software with your banking services.
-It can be done through the so-called Banking-as-a-Service (BaaS).
+That can be done through the so-called Banking-as-a-Service (BaaS).
 They provide you with banking infrastructure including digital branded card issuing and money lending.
 Some of the most reliable providers are Solarisbank, Treezor, and Railsbank.

 # 7: Tax Management 📝

-Tax management can include:
+Tax management may include:

 - Tax report templates.

-- Taxation calculator.
+- A taxation calculator.